 Austin American Statesman) and "gorgeous tone and stunning technique" (Salzburger Nachrichten).
 Uli is first violinist of the recently formed novo4tet and this will be Uli's third season as concertmaster of the Binghamton Philharmonic Orchestra.

-Dana Huyge holds degrees from the University of Michigan and Eastman schools of music, where he studied with Yizhak Schotten, and George Taylor and Peter Slowik respectively.
-He has a strong background in orchestral studies as well, counting Caroline Coade and Melissa Matson as his primary teachers in this field.
-He has received additional coaching from such artists as Robert Vernon, Cynthia Phelps, Donald McInnes, CJ Chang, Simon Carrington, Susan Dubois, Edward Parmentier, Carol Rodland, Andrew Jennings, the Takacs Quartet, 8th Blackbird, Time for Three, and members of the Ying Quartet.
-He has appeared as an ensemble violist all over New York, including with the Rochester Philharmonic Orchestra, the Orchestra of the Southern Finger Lakes, the Finger Lakes Symphony Orchestra and the Binghamton Philharmonic Orchestra.
+Dana Huyge is a successful orchestral musician who currently holds seats with the Albany Symphony Orchestra, the Glens Falls Symphony, the Orchestra of the Southern Finger Lakes, and the Binghamton Philharmonic, where he holds the David and Florence Niermeyer Chair of Principal Violist.
+He holds degrees from the University of Michigan and Eastman schools of music, where he studied with Yizhak Schotten, and George Taylor and Peter Slowik respectively.
+He has received additional coaching from such artists as CJ Chang, Robert Vernon, Cynthia Phelps, Donald McInnes, Simon Carrington, Susan Dubois, Edward Parmentier, Carol Rodland, Andrew Jennings, the Takacs Quartet, 8th Blackbird, Time for Three, and members of the Ying Quartet.
 Mr. Huyge is constantly engaged in chamber and solo recitals, including his one year appointment as violist of the Rochester based quintet Gibbs & Main.
-Additionally, he was a part of one of the featured ensembles at the banquet of the 2012 International Viola Congress.
+Additionally, he was a part of of the Sullivan Viola Quartet, featured at the banquet of the 2012 International Viola Congress.
 Colleagues have praised his playing, calling him a "wonderfully musical, accurate, dedicated and alert artist."

 Ben Whittenberg graduated from Colgate University and continued his studies at Boston University.
 He has been an active freelancer in New York City since 1981 playing with such groups as the Orchestra of St. Ignatius and the Orchestra of St. Lukes.
 He has also played in many Broadway shows including "Guys and Dolls," "Forum," Thoroughly Modern Millie," and currently in "Hairspray" and "Wicked".
 Ben spent a year in Naples, Italy playing in the opera orchestra of Teatro di San Carlo.
 He now resides in Roxbury, NY and teaches cello at Hartwick College.
 He continues to play in Glimmerglass Opera, The Albany Symphony Orchestra, Catskill Choral Society, Northeastern Pennsylvania Philharmonic, and chamber music concerts with the Little Delaware Chamber Players.